garfjeld/handhub/content/home/demo.md

 +++
+# THIS DEMO SECTION HAS BEEN CONVERTED INTO AN INTRO SECTION
 # A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.